-Learn how to grow lettuce in Central Texas or any other region where winters are mild.
-This post is a curation of all the tips and tricks collected over the years.
+Learn how to grow lettuce in Central Texas or any other region with mild winters.
+This post curates all the tips and tricks collected over the years.

 When to grow lettuce in Central Texas?

 Lettuce is a cool-season crop that thrives in temperatures 75F (25C) and below.
-If the weather is warmer than that, it tends to taste bitter and bolt or go to flower.
+If the weather is warmer, it tends to taste bitter and bolt or go to flower.

-In Central Texas, it is a bit tedious to grow lettuce successfully, especially if you have a favorite variety.
-A rule of thumb is to put your lettuce out when the temperatures are consistently under 75F (25C), and that’s mostly around October.
+In Central Texas, growing lettuce successfully is a bit tedious, especially if you have a favorite variety.
+A rule of thumb is to put your lettuce out when the temperatures are consistently under 75F (25C), mainly around October.

 The good news is that the period of growing lettuce is long.
 Your first sowing would be in October, and the last chance to sow is in March.
-In between, you got five months to get your lettuce in the ground.
+So you got five months to get your lettuce in the ground.

-When choosing lettuce seeds for your warm-climate variety, you must look into its heat tolerance.
+When choosing lettuce seeds for your warm-climate variety, you must consider their heat tolerance.

 In our regions, winters are mostly mild with occasional cold snaps.
 Our summers are long and sometimes take over the fall season.
-Springs are almost non-existent as the transition from winter to summer happens in a blink of an eye.
+Springs are almost non-existent as winter to summer transitions happen in a blink of an eye.

 For that reason, the lettuce you choose for your garden has to be able to survive the lingering heat on both ends of the growing season.